Are Your Files Safe from Ransomware? Test Them!

 StrongCryptorNet: Encrypts files using strong encryption and deletes the original files.
 It also simulates sending the encryption key to a server using an HTTP connection.

 WeakCryptor: Encrypts files using weak encryption and deletes the original files.

 Dave saw these results and said, “It appears we are more vulnerable to the less complex threats.”

-As a result of this test, Dave said he plans to conduct “thorough penetration testing in early 2017.”
+As a result of this test, Dave said he plans to conduct “thorough penetration testing.”

 Dave also said that, as part of his security enhancements in 2017, he’s going to train his firm’s employees to recognize phishing scams that can open doors for cyberhackers (and their ransomware).

 “Absolutely, we hope to use Savvy for security awareness training in the coming months,” said Dave.